Fios-Quest/YouTube-Scripts/src/iriss/015-threads.md

 And that's it!

-Hopefully threads feel a lot more accessible now, but let me know in the comments if you have any other questions or want to share tips, tricks, or things I missed with others.
+Hopefully threads feel a lot more accessible now, but let me know in the comments if you have any questions or want to share tips, tricks, or things I missed with others.

 ## Next Video

-Once again, a massive thank-you to my Patreons, your support for the channel so early on really helps!
+Once again, a massive thank-you to my Patreons, your support has been amazing!

 If you enjoyed the video, remember to like and subscribe!